 7. Great Dane

 In terms of downsides, be aware that this dog can drool!
 That might not be a dealbreaker for you, but get used to seeing drool around the house.
-The size of a Great Dane can also put people on guard, especially if you're taking your Dane into an establishment that's less dog-friendly (we advise getting an ESA letter; there's more on this below).
+The size of a Great Dane can also put people on guard, especially if you're taking your Dane into a less dog-friendly establishment.
 Flight may also be difficult for a dog of this size, but if travel is something you rarely engage in, this breed will likely check a lot of boxes.

 8. Bernese Mountain Dog

 Bernese Mountain Dogs are just stunning creatures, and they're also ideal as PTSD service dogs.
 This breed is incredibly strong and fiercely intelligent, yet also very loving toward their owners.
 Its intelligence also makes learning complex tasks a breeze, the key to acquiring a PSD that can tend to mental health needs quickly.

 Taking care of a Bernese is also quite straightforward.
 While they need a lot of grooming and regular exercise, their energy levels aren't quite as high as some of the dogs we've listed above.
 Bernese Mountain Dogs do, however, shed fur like crazy, and like the Great Dane, they can drool quite a lot.

 When you're choosing a service dog, it's best to consider the traits that are most important to you.
 People who struggle with mobility, for example, will want to choose a larger breed with the strength needed to provide proper support.